Adhesion differentials control the rheology of biomimetic emulsions: Introduction

-Here, we introduce differential adhesion in order to study how it affects the yielding behavior of an emulsion consisting of different droplet types.
-To tune the droplet binding energies, we use DNA binders, allowing us to create emulsions made of two droplet populations with a well-controlled adhesion hierarchy.
+Here, we introduce different droplet types with differential adhesion and study how it affects the yielding behavior of the emulsion.
+We introduce differential adhesion through distinct DNA binders on two droplet types.
 We probe the yielding behavior of these emulsions by flowing them through an undulated 2D microfluidic channel in order to apply oscillatory pure shear deformations.
-Surprisingly, we find that high binding energy differentials lead to an increase of droplet shape anisotropy across subsequent cycles.
-This effect becomes stronger as the adhesion differential between the droplet types increases, while the overall level of adhesion appears to be less important.
-Notably, the increase in anisotropy takes place although there is no measurable segregation of the two droplet populations along the channel.
-To understand these observations, we use a triangle-based formalism to decompose the applied shear into contributions by droplet shape change and droplet rearrangements \cite{Merkel2017}.
-Here, we extend this formalism within the quasi-static limit, defining a \textit{reversible fraction} $f_r$, which is the fraction of the overall shear that is created by droplet shape changes.
+Surprisingly, we find that high adhesion differentials lead to an increase of droplet shape anisotropy across subsequent shear cycles.
+To understand these observations, we decompose the applied shear into contributions by droplet shape change and droplet rearrangements \cite{Merkel2017}.
+Here, we extend this method, defining a \textit{reversible fraction} $f_r$, which is the fraction of the overall shear that is created by droplet shape changes.
 We show that $f_r$ depends mainly on the local droplet shape anisotropy.
 This relationship can act as a rheological constitutive relation, capturing most of the yielding behavior of the emulsion, which we demonstrate by predicting the observed droplet shape variations.
-Guided by vertex model simulations, we could show that (i) the yielding behavior of the emulsions strongly depends on the droplet packing fraction, and (ii) the emulsions with heterogeneous adhesions show a progressive compaction in terms of an increase of droplet packing fraction across subsequent cycles.
+Guided by simulations of a cell-based model, we could show that (i) the yielding behavior of the emulsions strongly depends on the droplet packing fraction, and (ii) the emulsions with heterogeneous adhesions show a progressive compaction in terms of an increase of droplet packing fraction across subsequent shear cycles.
 Yet, this compaction occurred exclusively for emulsions with heterogeneous adhesion and only when an oscillatory shear is applied.
+Taken together, our findings show that an adhesion differential modifies the flow properties of adhesive emulsions, leading to their compaction under repeated shear deformations, an associated shift in their rheological properties, and an increase of droplet shape anisotropy.
+We expect our work to help better understand dynamic changes that biological tissues undergo during morphogenesis.
+This includes for instance the formation of packing fraction gradients \cite{Mongera2018,Petridou2021,Michaut2025}, and mechanisms creating hydraulic extra-cellular flows \cite{Dumortier2019}.